sidb5/sidb5/README.md

 **Builder.
 Engineer.
 Product thinker.** I ship frontier tech.

-After twenty years building ventures, teams, and large-scale operations, AI pulled me back to my first love — and I'm shipping more product in months than I have in years.
+After years building ventures, teams, and large-scale operations, AI pulled me back to my first love — and I'm shipping more product in months than I have in years.
 Architecting distributed systems and the CI/CD muscle that comes with them turn out to be the exact instincts that matter when you're orchestrating Codex, Claude, and a fleet of agents: failure modes look different at agent-scale, but the architectural reflexes don't.
 Same builder, different era.

 Based in the Bay Area.